Crackdown (TV series)

-Crackdown is an Indian Spy thriller webseries Directed By Apoorva Lakhia starring Saqib Saleem in the lead role.
+Crackdown is an Indian spy thriller webseries directed By Apoorva Lakhia starring Saqib Saleem in the lead role.
 All episodes premiered on Voot on 23 September 2020.
+The second season released on 25 May 2023 on JioCinema.

 Plot

 The plot revolves around the life of a few Research and Analysis Wing (RAW) agents.
 RP, the top agent along with other agents plans to uncover a conspiracy that threatens the safety of India.
 They use one lady, Divya who is identical to Mariam who was the lover of one Militant Zaheed.